I love the Big Island. You get a more more diverse experience than any of the other islands.

 None of the meals we had in Kailua-Kona were truly outstanding.
 Ulu Ocean Grill, Beachcomber and La Bourgogne were decent.
 Some of my favorite are now closed including the Indonesian cuisine Sibu Cafe, and the Pacific Rim cuisine at Sam Choy’s Restaurant.

 South of Kailua-Kona are a number of small towns along Route 11.
 This is the Kona Coast known for it’s coffee farms which often let you tour the grounds and sample freshly made coffee.
 Very close to Kailua-Kona is the Heavenly Hawaiian coffee farm.
-As you head south alone Route 11, you will find a numerous coffee farms and a number of small towns.
-Much of this route is above 1000 feet, cooler than and can be quite foggy.
+As you head south along Route 11, you will find a numerous other coffee farms and a number of small towns.
+Much of this route is above 1000 feet, cooler than Kona and can be foggy.